inelectube/ddd/README.md

 This repo have a Script that can be used to deploy a docker private registry with an UI interface.
 It use the official repository [docker registry](https://hub.docker.com/_/registry/) and the public repository [Joxit/docker-registry-ui](https://hub.docker.com/r/joxit/docker-registry-ui/).

-This script have been tested in ubuntu 16.04+ and you must check that you have docker installed in your system before use it.
+This script have been tested in ubuntu 16.04+ and before use it you must check that you have docker installed in your system.

 ## HOW DOES IT WORKS?